 All PHVs licensed for the first time during this period must have a Euro 6 petrol or diesel engine, or a Euro 4 petrol-hybrid engine.

 All PHVs (of any age) will need to be zero emission capable when licensed for the first time.

-From 8 April 2019, all PHVs travelling in the ULEZ zone must meet certain emissions standards or pay a £12.50 charge per day, unless they are registered as wheelchair accessible by TfL.
+Since 8 April 2019, all PHVs travelling in the ULEZ zone need to meet certain emissions standards or pay a £12.50 charge per day, unless they are registered as wheelchair accessible by TfL.

 The emissions standard of your vehicle can usually be determined from the date of its first registration as new, which is shown on the vehicle's registration document known as the V5C.

 Our page on the ULEZ standards has more information on checking the emissions of your vehicle.

 In addition to the ULEZ requirements, the licensing requirements for PHVs will change to encourage uptake of zero emission capable PHVs from 2020.
 These requirements will apply to PHVs across the whole of London, not just those travelling in the ULEZ.